xtaci/kcptun/README.md

 NOTICE: ```-crypt xor``` is also insecure, do not use this unless you know what you are doing.

-Benchmarks for different crypto algorithms:
+Benchmarks for crypto algorithms supported by kcptun:

 ```
 BenchmarkAES128-4      	  200000	     11182 ns/op